nextui-org/next-app-template/README.md

 # Next.js & NextUI Template

-This is a template for creating applications using Next.js 13 (app directory) and NextUI.
+This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2).

 ## Technologies Used